 Role-playing gives the trainee an opportunity to practice a customer service situation by acting out the role before actually being required to do the job.
-The front office staff must often act as a sounding board for complaints and as a problem solver, even when the problem has nothing to do with the front office.
-Experience teaches that, sooner or later, every front desk clerk will have a customer with a guaranteed reservation when there are no vacancies, a customer who was given a key to a room that was not cleaned, or a customer who must wait a long time to gain admittance to a guest room.
-The options available for handling such situations are often not communicated to new employees.
-Only by trial and error do they learn to find accommodations at another hotel when the hotel is overbooked, to offer a sincere apology and provide another room to the guest who was sent to a dirty room, or to suggest a snack in the dining room or provide directions to the patio lounge to the guest who must wait an hour to get into a room.
+The front office staff must often act as a sounding board for complaints and as a problem solver, even when the problem had nothing to do with the front office.
+Experience has taught us that, sooner or later, every front desk clerk will have a customer with a guaranteed reservation when there are no vacancies, a customer who has been given a key to a room that has not been cleaned, or a customer who must wait a long time to gain admittance to a guest room.
+The options available to handle such situations are very often not communicated to new employees.
+Only by trial and error do they learn to find other accommodations at another hotel when the hotel is overbooked, to offer a sincere apology and provide another room to the guest who has been sent to a dirty room, or to suggest a snack in the dining room or provide directions to the patio lounge to a guest who must wait an hour to get into a room.
 Role-playing allows the new employee to confront these situations before they actually occur.
-The goal is that when such situations really do crop up, the employee is able to act professionally and offer service with a smile.
+The goal is that when such situations really do occur, the employee will be able to act professionally and offer service with a smile.

-If the hotel has the equipment to videotape employees, trainees can be taped during roleplaying sessions.
+If the hotel has the equipment to videotape employees, trainees can be taped during role-playing sessions.
 The tape can then be reviewed with the employee to provide feedback on his or her performance.
 The trainer can analyze the employee's eye contact, clarity of diction, talking speed, poise, manner of dress, and posture.
-This method is valuable in preparing new employees to handle the stress of a busy front desk or an irate telephone caller.
+This method is very valuable in preparing new employees to handle the stress of a busy front desk or an irate telephone caller.